 The webfooted rodent deserves some praise, claim two scientists B= are pretty scarce in the Beaver State these days, but it wasn’t always that way.
 It’s estimated that in the mid-nineteenth century there were nearly a million beavers in Oregon.
 Today, there are an estimated 68,000.
 Reasons for the decline: Decades ago, the animals were trapped almost to extinction for their pelts; more recently, they’ve suffered from the reputation of being a nuisance, largely because of their dam-building activities.
 When gathering materials for dams, they de- stroy valuable trees, and the dams themselves can flood prized areas and are thought to be obstacles to fish mov- ing in streams.
 Consequently, today many beavers are trapped by licensed

-Knowledge graph centered on The Belittled Beaver with 28 nodes and 67 connections.
-Top connected: United States Forest Service, fish and wildlife, aquatic life, coho salmon, carrying capacity.
+Knowledge graph centered on The Belittled Beaver with 9 nodes and 28 connections.
+Top connected: U.S. Forest Service (Taylor River District), Pekania pennanti, fish and wildlife (general), fish and wildlife, Oncorhynchus kisutch.

 Agencies, organizations, and groups mentioned as actors in this document.